-How Do I Know if my Son or Daughter is Depressed?
+How Do I Know if Child or Teen is Depressed?

-A depressed child or teen often experiences myriad of symptoms that impair psychological functioning.
-Feelings of irritability, guilt, sadness, and loss of interest in friends or activities may be some of the persistent symptoms your child or teen will face.
-They may turn from the world as the pain they are feeling is too overwhelming to fake a happy disposition.
-Feelings of psychological pain may turn to numbness or hopelessness.
-Often when depression occurs, lines of communication between parents and their child are cut off.
-This leaves parents feeling worried as they don’t understand why their once seemingly content and normally functioning child now appears agitated and isolated.
+A child or teen with depression experiences a myriad of symptoms that impair psychological functioning or everyday functioning .
+Feelings of irritability, guilt, sadness, and loss of interest in friends or activities may be some of the symptoms your child or teen will face.
+They may turn away from the world, as the pain they are feeling is too overwhelming.
+Many teens and children report feeling numb or hopelessness.
+Often when depression occurs, lines of communication between parents and teens or child are cut off.
+This leaves parents feeling worried, as they don’t understand why their child now appears agitated and isolated.
 For your child or teen, it may feel as though a dark cloud is following them around.

 What to do if my Child or Teen is Depressed?

 The first thing to try is talking to your son or daughter with empathetic understanding.
 Show genuine concern for their health to determine if you're able to get a sense for how serious their depression is.
 Depressive symptoms can range from mild to severe.
 Getting information from a teen or adolescence is not always easy, as they may not be ready to talk.
 They also may not be able to open up to you as they may not even understand their own thoughts or feelings.
 Seeking professional help can help your teen understand how they are feeling and help them develop coping strategies.
 If you have the sense or any indications that their depression is severe, or that they are having thoughts of suicide, seek immediate help.